pyvista/pyvista/doc/user-guide/data_model.rst

 Field arrays are different from :attr:`point_data
 <pyvista.DataSet.point_data>` and :attr:`cell_data
 <pyvista.DataSet.cell_data>` in that they are not associated with
-the geometry of the :class:`DataSet <pyvista.core.dataset.DataSet>`.
+the geometry of the :class:`DataSet <pyvista.DataSet>`.
-This means that while it's not possible to designate the field data as active scalars or vectors, you can use it to "attach" arrays of any row and columns.
+This means that while it's not possible to designate the field data as active scalars or vectors, you can use it to "attach" arrays of any shape.
 You can even add string arrays in the field data:

 .. jupyter-execute::